 Fix 15: Clean Boot the System.

-Many times the 3rd party software conflict with the game files and conflicts with the games.
+Many times the 3rd party software conflict with the game files and the games.
 3rd party software or drivers often conflicts with other installed software and cause such issues on the computer.
 In that case, performing a clean boot on your system may fix the error.
 If you don’t know how to do it, then you can follow the given instructions:

 - Press the Windows + R keys together to open the Run dialogue box.